EinsteinToolkit/www.cactuscode.org/media/news/ET_2024_05/index.md

 layout: default
 title:  Einstein Toolkit "Landau" Release
 ---
-We are pleased to announce the twenty-seventh release (code name [Landau](https://en.wikipedia.org/wiki/Lev_Landau)) of the Einstein Toolkit, an open, community developed software infrastructure for relativisticastrophysics.
+We are pleased to announce the twenty-eighth release (code name [Landau](https://en.wikipedia.org/wiki/Lev_Landau)) of the Einstein Toolkit, an open, community developed software infrastructure for relativisticastrophysics.